TL;DR

 It remains uncertain whether Porsche will continue to produce dedicated track-only GT3 variants or if the entire lineup will adopt the new road-focused branding.
 The company has not announced any discontinuation of existing race-oriented models.
 The future of Porsche’s involvement in motorsport in light of this shift has not been clarified.

-Luxury Race Car Bed for Kids – LED Lights, Sports Car Design, Sound Effects, Twin, Ergonomic & Comfortable Sleeping Experience (White)
+Luxury Race Car Bed for Kids – LED Lights, Sports Car Design, Sound Effects, Twin, Ergonomic & Comfortable Sleeping Experience (Blue)

 As an affiliate, we earn on qualifying purchases.